 - a.
-All required parking, except required accessible spaces, may be located offsite, provided the remote parking spaces are located within 600 feet of the primary entrance of the use served and are located on a site eligible for application of a Floating Zone. - b.
-A written agreement must be prepared and submitted as part of a Minor Use Permit approval: Any such written agreement must: - 1) Be acceptable to the City Attorney in substance and form: - 2) Clearly demonstrate to the satisfaction of the Planning and Building Director that the remote parking facility has sufficient capacity to accommodate the parking requirement of the proposed use, or the designated portion; - State clearly that it is irrevocable without the prior written consent of the Planning and Building Director; and - 4) State that the remote parking lot must be used and maintained exclusively for parking to serve the principal use so long as the principal use requiring the parking remains in existence. - c.
+All required parking, except required accessible spaces, may be located offsite, provided the remote parking spaces are located within 600 feet of the primary entrance of the use served and are zoned At Home in Encinitas. located on a site eligible for application of an At Home in Encinitas Zone. - b.
+A written agreement must be prepared and submitted as part of a Minor Use Permit approval: Any such written agreement must: - Be acceptable to the City Attorney in substance and form; - 2) Clearly demonstrate to the satisfaction of the Planning and Building Director that the remote parking facility has sufficient capacity to accommodate the parking requirement of the proposed use, or the designated portion; - 3) State clearly that it is irrevocable without the prior written consent of the Planning and Building Director; and - 4) State that the remote parking lot must be used and maintained exclusively for parking to serve the principal use so long as the principal use requiring the parking remains in existence. - c.
 Notwithstanding the above, a project located within a parking district established pursuant to the laws of California may provide parking or payment in lieu in accordance with the terms and conditions of the parking district.